 PROTECTING THE HOME FROM MEDICAID ESTATE RECOVERY

 Medicaid laws are complex.
-During life, a senior’s home is normally not a “countable asset” if the senior is trying to qualify for Medicaid, as long as the senior has the “intent to return” to his home even while he resides in managed care or a nursing home, or as long as his spouse or other dependent relatives live in the home.
-But even though the home is not a countable asset when qualifying for Medicaid, it can still be attached by Medicaid Estate Recovery after the senior dies, as discussed above.
+During life, a senior’s home is normally not a “countable asset” when the senior is trying to qualify for Medicaid, as long as the senior has the “intent to return” to his home even while he resides in managed care or a nursing home, or as long as his spouse or other dependent relatives live in the home.
+But even though the home is not a countable asset when qualifying for Medicaid, or while the applicant and his spouse are alive, it can still be attached by Medicaid Estate Recovery after the senior and his spouse die, as discussed above.

 The JTWROS Deed

-At this time, the North Carolina Medicaid Estate Recovery rules provide that real property which passes directly to heirs outside of probate is not subject to being attached in a Medicaid Estate Recovery proceeding.
-An elder law attorney can utilize this rule by retitling the real property containing the senior’s primary residence as “joint with the right of survivorship”, or JTWROS.
-A small percentage of the real property (frequently 1%) is sold to a beneficiary, such as a child (with the largest percentage ownership of the real property, frequently 99%, retained by the senior) so that the real property will now be owned jointly by tenants-in-common.
-Real property owned by tenants-in-common is not a countable asset when qualifying for Medicaid.
+Real property which passes directly to heirs outside of probate by right of survivorship is not currently subject to being attached in a Medicaid Estate Recovery proceeding in North Carolina.
+An elder law attorney can thus retitle the real property containing the senior’s primary residence as “joint with the right of survivorship”, or JTWROS.
+A small percentage of the real property (frequently 1%) is sold to a beneficiary, such as a child (with the largest percentage ownership of the real property, frequently 99%, retained by the senior) so that the real property will now be owned jointly.
+Undivided real property owned jointly by a Medicaid applicant and a non-spouse third party is defined as “real property held by tenants-in-common” under the North Carolina Medicaid rules, and is not a countable asset when qualifying for Medicaid in North Carolina.

-To keep the now jointly-owned primary residence out of the senior’s probate estate following his death, the “right of survivorship” is added to the deed.
-Now, just like a jointly owned bank account with survivorship rights, the senior’s ownership percentage (99% for example) automatically transfers to the minority (1% for example) beneficiary (frequently the senior’s child/children) at his death, so that the beneficiaries now own 100%.
-This becomes an out-of-probate transfer directly to the senior’s beneficiaries, which currently escapes Medicaid Estate Recovery under North Carolina’s Medicaid rules.
-The home passes to the senior’s beneficiary(ies) without Medicaid being able to use it to repay Medicaid costs.
+Adding the “right of survivorship” to the deed re-characterizes the real property to make it similar to a jointly owned bank account with survivorship rights.
+The senior’s ownership percentage (99% for example) automatically transfers to the minority (1% for example) beneficiary (frequently the senior’s child/children) at his death, so that the beneficiaries now own 100%.
+This becomes an out-of-probate transfer directly to the senior’s beneficiaries.
+The home passes immediately to the senior’s beneficiary(ies) without Medicaid being able to use it to repay Medicaid costs.

 Another positive result is that the senior’s heirs will not have to pay taxes on any appreciation of the home during the senior’s life.
 Because the home will be includable in the senior’s gross estate for federal estate tax purposes, the tax basis will be reset to the market value of the property at the senior’s death, thereby potentially saving the senior’s heirs thousands of dollars in capital gains taxes.